movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

   block-group reservations, aligned allocation, transaction-owned allocation and pin lists, abort rollback, and commit-publication finalization.
 Exact data/metadata/system groups are preferred before mixed groups.
+* Completed: retain a transaction-owned emergency metadata commit reserve outside ordinary handles.
+Only the elected committer can consume it, and commit/abort cleanup plus next-transaction replenishment preserve allocator accounting and fail safely on ENOSPC.
 * Completed: centralize logical-to-physical read submission.
 Metadata and data now use one SINGLE/DUP mirror loop, with caller validation participating in failover and optional per-mirror error reporting.